oh6hay/tornadoadfsoauth2/README.md

 This module provides an ADFS-Oauth2 authentication mixin to a web application built on the Tornadoweb framework.

+# Known issues

+This project was quickly extracted from some other project.
+The code may look a bit odd at places.
+Cleanup PRs are appreciated.

 # Setup

 First, install by